 The adviser must not make contact with the person who is the subject of the allegation, and he or she must not be involved in any subsequent inquiry.

-In the terms of the National Code, the Senior Deputy Vice-Chancellor is the University’s ‘designated person’.
+In the terms of the National Code, the Provost is the University’s ‘designated person’.

 The role of the designated person is to receive a written allegation, conduct a preliminary investigation, and advise the Vice-Chancellor whether allegations appear to be justified and whether a prima facie case exists.
 The designated person must maintain full records of all matters that relate to allegations of research misconduct.